The Greatness of the Nobel Laureate Rabindranath Tagore

 Tahar-e majh khane ami peyechi mor sthaan”

-(The Sun and the stars fill the sky, the world full of life
+(The sun and stars fill the sky, the world brims with life—

-In midst of this, I find my place)
+In the midst of this, I have found my place.)

-Tagore’s literary journey began at an early age, with his first poem published at just sixteen.
-His masterpiece, “Gitanjali” (Song Offerings), a collection of lyrical poems, earned him the Nobel Prize in Literature in 1913, making him the first non-European to receive such an honor.
+Rabindranath Tagore’s literary journey began at sixteen with the publication of his first poem.
+His masterpiece, Gitanjali (Song Offerings)—a deeply spiritual and lyrical collection—earned him the Nobel Prize in Literature in 1913, making him the first non-European to receive the honour.

 “Where the mind is without fear and the head is held high,